In-plant Graphics

 Often, many in-plants enter the contest right at the deadline.
 As a result, they don't properly inspect their entries and submit the best copies.
 This has cost several in-plants prizes, since if they had only sent a copy with better folds and crossovers, they would have won.
 Instead they were eliminated.
 Many items have been tossed out for infractions as small as a missing dot in the middle of a solid, or cracking on a fold that hadn't been scored.

-Also, and this is extremely important, when filling out the entry form, please check off the correct category.
+Also, and this is extremely important, when filling out the entry form, please check the correct category.
 A brochure is not a folder.
-Often, the people sorting the entries aren't familiar enough with printing to question the category you select.
-So when judging day comes and the judges see your brochure in with the folders, it is often disqualified--especially if they have already judged the brochures.
+Don’t put offset pieces in the digital category, or mistakenly enter a category for small shops if yours is a large shop.
+When judging day comes and the judges see your piece in the wrong category, it may be disqualified — especially if they have already judged the correct category.

 Awards